Posted byon March 23, 2017

 Previous article: « 3 Simple Ways to Lower Your Taxes in Retirement

 Do your kids need to file taxes?
 Usually filing taxes for the kids is an afterthought.
 Only after people scramble to finish filing in time for the tax deadline do they realize they didn’t even think about the kids.

 Will you remember to file taxes for your kids?

 If your kids earn interest and dividends, or have a job, check out the requirements for filing taxes.

-Also, if interest, dividends and other investment income are more than $2,000 in 2013 or 2014, you’re going to get hit with the kiddie tax (which means you’ll pay your tax rate on part of your child’s income).
+Also, if interest, dividends and other investment income are more than $2,100 in 2016, you’re going to get hit with the kiddie tax (which means you’ll pay your tax rate on part of your child’s income).

 You can file your child’s taxes for free at TurboTax.

-If you want, you can also attach it to your return if the income is less than $10,000 and only from interest or dividends.
-This option is available to children under age 19 (or a full time student under 24) using Form 8814.
+If you want, you can also attach it to your return if the income is less than $10,500 and only from interest or dividends.
+This option is available to children under age 19 (or a full time student under 24) who are not filing a joint return using Form 8814.

 A word of caution though, qualified dividends or capital gains may be taxed at a higher rate if you attach it to your return instead of filing the child’s return separately.